miraemilia/evergreen/README.md

 - able to log in
 	#### Logged in user
 	- able to view own account details
-	- *able to modify email, password, name and avatar(?) for self
+	- able to modify email, name and avatar for self
+	- *able to change password
 	- able to log out
 	- *able to delete account
 	- able to create cart
 	- able to update cart
 	- able to check out cart
 	#### Admin
-  - able to modify products (create, update, delete)
+  - able to manage products (create, update, delete)
+  - able to manage categories (update, delete)
   - *able to view all users (all details but password)
   - *able to delete users
   - *able to modify user roles